mev-fyi/data/README.md

 Welcome to `mev.fyi` - an open-source initiative dedicated to gathering and curating research on Maximal Extractable Value (MEV), incentive alignment, mechanism design, and their implications in the blockchain ecosystem, with a specific focus on Ethereum.

+`mev.fyi`'s end-game is to become the go-to resource for MEV research and related topics using a chatbot interface to recommend papers, articles, and videos based on user input, something like [nfx.com/chat](https://www.nfx.com/chat).
+This repository can be the basis to create guides and formal definitions of MEV and the relevant Ethereum research as a whole, for education purposes e.g. to formalise and agree on definitions, onboard new (re)searchers [...].

+If you have a grander vision for this project, please do share it!

 ## What is MEV?

 Maximal Extractable Value (MEV) refers to the total amount that can be extracted from blockchain users by strategically ordering, including, or censoring transactions.
 It's an emerging area of study and concern in the blockchain space.